 - Brazil nuts: 2.1 grams

-Bottom Line: Many nuts are high in fiber, which can reduce disease risk, help keep you full, decrease calorie absorption and improve gut health.
+SUMMARY Many nuts are high in fiber, which can reduce disease risk, help keep you full, decrease calorie absorption, and improve gut health.

 Nuts are extremely good for your heart.

-Several studies suggest that nuts help lower heart disease and stroke risk because of their benefits for cholesterol levels, LDL particle size, artery function and inflammation (11, 51, 52, 53, 54, 55, 56, 57).
+Several studies suggest that nuts help lower heart disease and stroke risk due to their benefits for cholesterol levels, “bad” LDL particle size, artery function, and inflammation (11, 51, 52, 53, 54, 55, 56, 57).

-The PREDIMED study found that the group who consumed nuts had a significant decline in small LDL particles and an increase in large LDL particles.
-What's more, their HDL ("good") cholesterol levels increased (11).
+Interestingly, one study on the Mediterranean diet found that people who ate nuts had a significant decline in small LDL particles and an increase in large LDL particles, as well as “good” HDL cholesterol levels (11).

 In another study, people with normal or high cholesterol were randomly assigned to consume either olive oil or nuts with a high-fat meal.

-Bottom Line: Nuts may significantly lower your risk of heart attack and stroke.
-That's because nuts increase LDL particle size, raise HDL cholesterol, improve artery function and have various other benefits for heart health.
+SUMMARY Nuts may significantly lower your risk of heart attack and stroke.
+Eating nuts increases “bad” LDL particle size, raises “good” HDL cholesterol, improves artery function, and has various other benefits.

-They can be enjoyed whole, as nut butters or chopped up and sprinkled on food.
+Nuts can be enjoyed whole, as nut butters, or chopped up and sprinkled on food.

-Nuts can be purchased in grocery stores or online.
-They are available in a wide variety of options, including salted or unsalted, seasoned or plain, raw or roasted.
+They’re widely available in grocery stores and online and come in a wide variety of options, including salted, unsalted, seasoned, plain, raw, or roasted.

 In general, it's healthiest to eat nuts raw or toast them in the oven at a temperature below 350°F (175°C).
 Dry-roasted nuts are the next-best option, but try to avoid nuts roasted in vegetable and seed oils.

 Nuts can be kept at room temperature, which makes them ideal for on-the-go snacks and traveling.
-However, if you're going to be storing them for long then a refrigerator or freezer will keep them fresher.
+However, if you're going to be storing them for long, a refrigerator or freezer will keep them fresher.